-When the rear A/C control dial on the front panel is in the RR position, the passenger in the second row can use the rear A/C passenger control panel to adjust the fan speed and air flow.
+When the rear A/C control dial on the front panel is in the RR position, the passenger in the second row can use the rear A/C passenger control panel to adjust the fan speed and air flow

-The fan speed control dial changes the speed of the rear fan; turn it clockwise to increase fan speed and air flow.
+The fan speed control dial changes the speed of the rear fan; turn it clockwise to increase fan speed and air flow position, heated air flows from the rear floor vents.
+When the dial is in the position cooled air flows from the rear ceiling vents.
+Cooled air can be selected when the A/C switch on the front control panel is turned on.